 BV does require proper diagnosis and treatment by a doctor.
 The results are usually much better than with the various home remedies you might consider.

+Are you experiencing this and have questions about it?
 Find out more here: Bacterial Vaginosis FAQ’s.

 More Signs that your Period is Coming